ecrasy/TrinketMenu/README.md

-# This project is deprecated
+# This project is fork from Nixxen/TrinketMenu
-I am leaving the repository open for anyone interested.
-Resike has updated Trinket menu for both Wow Vanilla/Classic and TBC-Classic: [TrinketMenu at Curseforge](https://www.curseforge.com/wow/addons/trinket-menu)
-Old readme underneath.
+I am doing some maintaining to make it work again for retail wow.

 # TrinketMenu
-The Trinket Menu addon for WoW, updated for Classic WoW 1.13
+The Trinket Menu addon for WoW

-I have used the addon over at https://www.wowinterface.com/downloads/info24977-TrinketMenuClassic.html as a base.

 Refer to readme.txt for the original addons instructions and update history.